 |Documents to Send Directly to the Board Office||Documents to Upload|

 3. RECEIVE DEFICIENCY LETTER OR APPROVAL LETTER

 - Deficiency Letter – Applicants will receive an application review in the form of a deficiency letter outlining the missing items required.
 They should submit these missing items as soon as possible.
 An incomplete application shall expire after 1 year.
 Incomplete applications will delay the licensure process.

-- Approval Letter-Applicants will receive an application review in the form of a letter of approval including license number and additional information regarding their registered internship license.
+- Approval Letter – Applicants will receive an application review in the form of a letter of approval including license number and additional information regarding their marriage and family therapy license.
 To expedite your application, make sure to submit a complete application.